Remote Show Control with a Laptop

 5. Put all the MP3s for a specific show into the same folder.

-6. Create a playlist in Winamp or MPLAY, with the tracks in the order you need them.
+6. Create a playlist in Winamp with the tracks in the order you need them.

 7. Test the operation and running order of the show.